Blog

 What is Rubber Duck Debugging and does it work?

+Discover the power of Rubber Duck Debugging in software development.
+Enhance your problem-solving skills and tackle complex coding issues effectively.
+In software development, rubber duck debugging is a method of debugging code.
 As programmers, problem solving is a big part of the software development process.
 Frequently these problems are complicated enough that we need help, and in these moments it is tempting to turn to our co-workers for assistance.
 But there’s a better alternative: Rubber Duck Debugging.
-In software development, rubber duck debugging is a method of debugging code.

 Rubber duckies in the office